videolabs/libdsm/README.md

 == liBDSM

-A small project of SMB protocol client implementation in C. The goal is to have a less restrictive license that Samba.
-(Currenyly MIT, might be WTFL) Final final goal is to have an iOS VLC integration.
+A small project of SMB protocol client implementation in C, with a lot less features than Samba but also a more permissive license (WTFL).
+Final final goal is to have an iOS VLC integration.

 === How to build